sunghokim128/Computer-Vision-with-Pytorch/README.md

 ## Project Description
 I created a framework that can be used for training & evaluating pytorch models that classifies images into different classes.
+All the parameters used for training is passed through the terminal, so the source code is un-touched when operating this program.
-Then I tried improving the model performance using this framework and also attempted to create my own model.
+Using this framework, I tried improving the model performance and also attempted to create my own model.

 The datasets I used for this projects are *[MNIST](https://www.tensorflow.org/datasets/catalog/mnist), [CIFAR10, CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html)*